-Writing about our stories helps us not only to see what happened from a new perspective but our role in the outcome.
+Writing about our stories helps us see what happened, and our role in the outcome, from a new perspective.
 It also gives us the opportunity to take away nuggets of learning and wisdom.

-Yet, there were things that happened that you might find difficult to let go of – that continue to spark your anger.
+Yet, there might be things that happened that make it difficult to let go and that continue to spark your anger.
 You still feel betrayed and taken advantage of.
-Forgiveness is out of the question as far as you are concerned and you are not ready to acknowledge any participation on your part in events gone awry.
+Forgiveness is out of the question as far as you are concerned and you are not ready to acknowledge any participation on your part to what happened.

 In any moment in time, we choose how we will respond to life.

 Victor Frankl, a psychiatrist, Jew and survivor of the concentration camps of WWII wrote: “To live is to suffer; to survive is to find meaning in the suffering.”

 In his book, Man’s Search for Meaning, he shares that even in the horrendous conditions of Auschwitz, “What alone is the last of human freedoms is the ability to choose one’s attitude in a given set of circumstances.”

 We will be challenged to live our values in the face of discarded principles and standards.
 We will be challenged to choose how we want to respond to life – both in our past and in the future.
 We will be challenged to make decisions that go counter to our desire to get payback or get even or follow the crowd.

 But it is in those challenges that we grow and become more of who we are – a child of God and someone who endeavors to make a difference.